MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/print/building-a-basic-v4-printer-driver.md

 For more information about INF files for the v4 printer driver, see [V4 Driver INF](v4-driver-inf.md).

-> [!NOTE]
-> In addition to the files in the preceding table, notice that a *MyV4PrintDriver Render Filter* folder was created.
+In addition to the files in the preceding table, notice that a *MyV4PrintDriver Render Filter* folder was created.
 This is the render filter project template and it provides a good foundation for building an XPS rendering filter and an XPS filter pipeline configuration file.
 For more information about XPS rendering filters, see [XPSDrv Render Module](xpsdrv-render-module.md), and to see an example of an XPS rendering filter, see the [XPS Rasterization Filter Service](/samples/microsoft/windows-driver-samples/xps-rasterization-filter-service-sample/) sample.